-- 1. CECT Program Development & Leadership (30%) - In collaboration with the School leadership team, develop a CE School strategy and direction that is informed by the Academic and Strategic Plan Initiatives; - In collaboration with the Dean, lead, plan, organize and evaluate the course and program development of learner/customer centered products and services for part-time or contract training delivery.
+- 1. Ontario Learn Program Development & Leadership (30%) - In collaboration with the Dean, develop an Ontario Learn strategy and direction that is informed by the Academic and Strategic Plan Initiatives; - In collaboration with the Dean, lead, plan, organize and evaluate the course and program development of learner/customer centered products and services for Ontario Learn delivery. - Evaluate program proposals, structure curriculum, and develop programs in collaboration with College leadership, faculty, and advisory committees, as appropriate; create and maintain a diverse and extensive schedule of Ontario Learn opportunities within the College; prioritize programs and courses that will provide professional experiences, upskilling, paths to career change, supplemental skill development and professional growth.

-- Evaluate program proposals, structure curriculum, and develop programs in collaboration with School leadership, faculty, and advisory committees, as appropriate; creates and maintains a diverse and extensive schedule of CE opportunities within the School and affiliated organizations; prioritize programs and courses that will provide professional experiences, upskilling, paths to career change, supplemental skill development and professional growth; - Leads the implementation of school and affiliated organizations CECT initiatives and models that are appropriate for CECT and the Schools in the Academic Division and externally.
-Works collaboratively with relevant stakeholders (e.g. Deans/Chairs, service departments, unions, etc.) ensuring sufficient delivery of services for students and adherence to collective agreements. - Responsible for leading new program development and implementation which includes market research analysis, the development of comprehensive program proposals, credential validation service applications, financial and business case, presentations and approval by the ministry and board of governors as well as coordinating the development of curriculum, and program plan launch. - Leads the implementation of all CECT programs/courses, including contract/professional training ensuring profitability, quality, effective client relationship management, staffing and credentialing. - Initiate research inquiries via Fleming Institutional Research Office and/or evaluating research for development of courses and programs; - Explore and assess alternative modes of delivery in relation to curriculum and client needs; - Foster excellence through innovation and continuous improvement by conducting needs assessments, college and industry determined quality assurance practices and protocols and oversees the incorporation of results into program offerings; - Ensure the viability/quality of offerings through a continual process of evaluation and review; - Coordinate availability of learning resources and equipment - Responsible for ensuring complaints, student questions and concerns are addressed in a timely manner and in accordance with college policies and procedures. - Ensures alignment with administrative processes and operating procedures to meet the needs of students, client groups, and community partners and government ministries/agencies. - 2.
-Business Development & External Relations: (40%) - Establish long-term partnership relationships with clients, community and industry partners and affiliated organizations, assessing their development and training needs in order to identify new markets and emerging trends for continuing education and contract training offerings; - Responsible for strategic business development which generates financial returns from courses, programs and contract training through the effective development and marketing of courses and programs including identifying and connecting with potential clients, communication strategies, partnerships and promotional campaigns;
+- Lead the implementation of Ontario Learn initiatives and models that are appropriate for the Schools in the Academic Division.
+Work collaboratively with relevant stakeholders (e.g. Deans/Chairs, service departments, unions, Ontario Learn, etc.) ensuring sufficient delivery of services for students and adherence to collective agreements. - Responsible for leading new program development and implementation which includes market research analysis, the development of comprehensive program proposals, credential validation service applications, financial and business case, presentations and approval by the ministry and board of governors as well as coordinating the development of curriculum, and program plan launch. - Lead the implementation of all Ontario Learn programs/courses, ensuring profitability, quality, effective client relationship management, staffing and credentialing. - Initiate research inquiries via Fleming Institutional Research Office and/or evaluating research for development of courses and programs; - Foster excellence through innovation and continuous improvement by conducting needs assessments, college and industry determined quality assurance practices and protocols and oversees the incorporation of results into program offerings; - Ensure the viability/quality of offerings through a continual process of evaluation and review in alignment with Quality Matters reviews performed by Ontario Learn. - Coordinate availability of learning resources and equipment - Responsible for ensuring complaints, student questions and concerns are addressed in a timely manner and in accordance with college and Ontario Learn policies and procedures. - Ensure alignment with administrative processes and operating procedures to meet the needs of students, client groups, and community partners and government ministries/agencies. - 2.
+Business Development & External Relations: (40%) - Responsible for strategic business development which generates financial returns from courses and programs, through the effective development and marketing of courses and programs including identifying and connecting with potential clients, communication strategies, partnerships and promotional campaigns; - Responsible for the successful initiation, planning, design, execution, monitoring, controlling and closure of funded projects.
+Creation and delivery of processes that support effective operations of projects in alignment with funder requirements. - Work collaboratively with Ontario Learn administrators and representatives at other colleges to facilitate operational matters pertaining to course delivery (including, but not limited to, invoicing, quality assurance, course pickups, student issues et cet.) - Respond appropriately to student complaints and feedback, provided both directly and via Ontario Learn course evaluations. - Promote the activities of Ontario Learn within the College and, along with the Dean, represent the College within the professional communities of Ontario Learn - Form, maintain and facilitate the work of Ontario Learn Program Advisory Committees (PAC) and reference groups, as necessary; participate in non-CE PACs and reference groups, as appropriate; - Develop effective marketing strategies to promote the College's hosted courses/programs to ensure maximum exposure of the offerings to the relevant constituents at the optimal time with emphasis on flexibility and agility;

-- Responsible for the successful initiation, planning, design, execution, monitoring, controlling and closure of funded projects.
-Creation and delivery of processes that support effective operations of projects in alignment with funder requirements. - Promote the activities of CECT within the College and affiliated organizations and represent the school in professional and community organizations including related agencies and boards of education; - Form, maintain and facilitate the work of CE Program Advisory Committees (PAC) and reference groups, as necessary; participate in non-CE PACs and reference groups, as appropriate; - Develop effective marketing strategies to promote the school's and affiliated organizations programs that ensure maximum exposure of the program offerings to the relevant constituents at the optimal time with emphasis on flexibility and agility; - Collaborate with Marketing and Dean to develop appropriate marketing material and identify target markets and assist with execution of marketing strategies. - Collaborate with stakeholders in setting goals and strategies and expand access of customer base to all program areas within the organization;
+• Collaborate with Marketing and Dean to develop appropriate marketing material and identify target markets and assist with execution of marketing strategies.